-The Longest Common Substring compares two strings and determines whether they might match by determining the longest length of a sequence of characters (substring) that is common to both strings.
+The Longest Common Substring compares two strings and determines whether they might match by determining the longest length of a sequence of characters (sub-string) that is common to both strings.
 Specifically, it checks whether that corresponding substring matches exactly or is a part of the given string.
-The Longest Common Substring is a major problem in the study of strings, and it occurs in many different cases in the field of biology (Arnold & Ohlebusch 2011; Babenko & Starikovskaya 2008; Zhang et al. 2007).
-Specifically, let us consider two strings S and T with length m and n, respectively, and then the goal is to find the longest strings which are substrings of both S and T.
+The Longest Common Substring is a major problem in the study of strings and it occurs in many different cases in the field of Biology [2, 4, 40].
+Specifically, let us consider two strings S and T with length m and n respectively, then the goal is to find the longest strings which are sub-strings of both S and T.

-The k-common substring problem can be considered as a generalization.
-Concretely, given the set of strings $S = S_1,...,S_K$, where $|S_i| = n_i$ and $\sum n_i = N$, the algorithm finds the longest strings which occur as substrings of at least k strings, with $2 \le k \le K$.
+The k-common sub-string problem can be considered as a generalization.
+Concretely, given the set of strings $S = S_1, \ldots, S_K$ , where $|S_i| = n_i$ and $\Sigma n_i = N$ , the algorithm finds the longest strings which occur as sub-strings of at least k strings, with $2 \le k \le K$ .